liseren91/AdventureMeds/replit.md

 ## Overview

-This is a full-stack web application for discovering and comparing AI services for business use.
-The platform allows users to browse, search, filter, and compare various AI tools across categories like copywriting, design, marketing, and text processing.
+This full-stack web application enables businesses to discover, compare, and manage AI services.
+It offers features for browsing, searching, filtering, and comparing various AI tools across categories like copywriting, design, marketing, and text processing.
 Users can save favorites, track viewing history, manage notifications, calculate costs, and explore industry-specific use cases.

-The application is built as a single-page application (SPA) with a React frontend and Express backend, designed to run on the Replit platform.
+The platform also includes comprehensive features for managing service purchases, subscriptions, and financial transactions through a multi-entity payer system.

 ## User Preferences